Big price tag, or big waitlist: addicts face barriers no matter where they turn in Manitoba

 “They’re here for the purpose of recovery and recovery takes a lot of work.
 They have full days.
 Wake up is seven in the morning and they go to bed 11 at night, and we keep them pretty busy throughout the whole time,” said Melnuk.

-Clients spend roughly 45 hours per week in group therapy and another three hours in one-on-one counselling.
-Each client has two counsellors, one with a focus on addiction and the other on psychology.
+Members spend roughly 45 hours per week in group therapy and another three hours in one-on-one counselling.
+Each member has two counsellors, one with a focus on addiction and the other on psychology.

 “Every addict has to deal with the disease of addiction but there’s also co-occurring mental health situations in virtually everybody who walks in the door.
 The approach we’ve taken is to give them the best of both,” said Melnuk.